St. Louis City SC: Player honors

+Player development

 Reserve team

 On December 6, 2021, the club announced it would be fielding a reserve team in the new MLS Next Pro league, in the third tier of US Soccer.
 St. Louis City 2 began play in the 2022 season, despite the MLS side not beginning play until 2023.

+Academy

+The St. Louis City SC Academy was announced by the club in August 2020 and joined MLS Next in the 2021–21 season.
+The academy were granted an expansion team in the United Premier Soccer League in 2022.
+The team competes in the KY / TN Conference - Premier Division.
+In the 2023 fall season, the Academy was the runner-up in the UPSL National Finals, falling 2-1 to Chiriaco FC.
+In the 2024 spring season, the Academy became the UPSL Gateway Premier champions and secured a spot in the National Round of 32.